10 Simple Ways to Improve Your Memory

 Final Thoughts on How to Improve Your Memory

-An important final note is the following: although these are great (fun) methods to remember things, the guarantee is right to the door.
-No matter how hard you try, some things are just really forgotten, some lists are just too long to remember in one evening.
+An important final note is the following: although these are great (fun) methods of remembering things, the guarantee is right to the door.
+No matter how hard you try, some things are just really forgotten, and some lists are just too long to remember in one evening.

 And if you're looking for other ways to improve your memory, check out these blog posts: